Q: What are the reasons for the prior publication policy?

 A: Recently AGU Publications, the Publications Committee, and the AGU Council amended the policy to allow posting of preprints and content by authors on “not-for-profit community preprint servers.”
 This specifically includes arxiv.org and related groups such as astro-ph.org and cond-mat.org.
 AGU recognizes that these sites serve a valuable role for scientists and communities that use and rely on them for input and discovery as they integrate content across many fields and journals.
 Postings by authors of their copies are allowed and will not preclude later publication in AGU journals.
 We do ask that authors inform us of posting in their submissions and link to the official journal version after publication.
 AGU runs all submissions through Crosscheck, a plagiarism-detection service, and arxiv.org is indexed in this service.
 Citations to papers on the arxiv.org are allowed when other sources are not available.

-Q: Why are open review journals or proceedings volumes considered as publications?
+Q: Why are proceedings volumes considered as publications?

-A: While community-based preprint servers are now allowed, potential authors should be aware that AGU, like many other publishers, considers other online permanent postings of manuscripts as publication.
-For example, several recent open-review journals or parts of journals immediately publish a submission online and assign in at DOI (which registers it in CrossRef).
-These are society journals and publications, not community servers that aggregate content and allow broad discovery.
-These papers often have already received reviews.
-Similarly, some publishers collect manuscripts from conferences in proceedings volumes or journals, in some cases with minimal or some form of alternate peer review.
-These are also publications; they have DOI’s and a copyright transfer or license, and are often sold in subscriptions and through pay-per-view.
+A: While community-based preprint servers and rejected papers from open-review journals are now allowed, potential authors should be aware that AGU, like many other publishers, considers proceedings volumes as a form of publication.
+These collect manuscripts from conferences in proceedings volumes or journals, in some cases with minimal or some form of alternate peer review.
+These are publications; they have DOI’s and a copyright transfer or license, and are often sold in subscriptions and through pay-per-view.
 Authors are expected to cite these prior publications fully and appropriately, and these are also indexed in Crosscheck.

 Q: Are talks and other presentations at meetings exempted?